In This Document

-We follow the web host recommendations given by WordPress.org.
+We generally follow the web host recommendations given by WordPress.org.
 As they do, here’s what we recommend for running WP Simple Pay:

 Stripe requires that any page hosting a live checkout form be SSL (they should start with

-At a bare minimum, the official Stripe PHP library included in WP Simple Pay requires PHP 5.3 even in legacy environments.
-PHP 7 or higher is still strongly recommended for security reasons, and may be required depending on when you signed up for your Stripe account (read above).
+At a bare minimum, the official Stripe PHP library included in WP Simple Pay requires PHP 5.6 even in legacy environments.
+PHP 7.4 or higher is still strongly recommended for security and performance reasons.

 Stripe API Version

-When you view or change your Stripe API keys in your Stripe dashboard (found here), do you see an “Upgrade Available” button?
-Just like WordPress itself, we recommend you keep your active Stripe API version reasonably current.
-Stripe requires that you update it manually (no automatic updates done for you).
+In the Developers section of your Stripe dashboard, do you see an “Upgrade Available” button?
+Just like WordPress itself, we recommend you keep your Stripe API version reasonably current.
+Stripe does not update this automatically.
+You must update manually.

 Although Stripe is taking care of storing all credit card data, this data is still passing through your checkout pages, so they need to adhere to the PCI-DSS (Payment Card Industry Data Security Standard).
-This means Stripe requires all communication to meet the TLS 1.2 standard (as of January 1, 2017).
+This means Stripe requires all communication to meet the TLS 1.2 standard.

 Yes, that’s a few too many acronyms, but luckily you can simply download and run the TLS 1.2 Compatibility Test plugin to verify your compliance.